 Octave –The most important musical scales are typically written using eight notes, and the interval between the first and last notes is an octave.
 Two notes separated by an octave have the same letter name and are of the same pitch class.
 Strictly defined as an interval eight diatonic scale degrees above or below a given tone.

-Open chords – are chords which contain one or more open strings i.e. not fretted as opposed to a barre chord where all the notes of the chord are fretted.
+Open chords – are chords which contain one or more open strings i.e. not fretted.
+A barre chord is where all the notes of the chord are fretted.

 Open String– where a string is played without being fretted.

-Open Tuning – where the strings are tuned differently from standard tuning so that they make an easily identifiable chord when strummed without any fretting.
-For example, a guitar tuned to Open G tuning will sound a G major chord when strummed without any strings being fretted.
+Open Tuning – where the strings are tuned differently from standard tuning.
+They make an easily identifiable chord when strummed without any fretting.
+For example, a guitar tuned to Open G tuning will sound a G major chord when strumming all the unfretted strings.

 Open Voicing – the notes of a chord can be arranged in many ways to vary its sound and this is called voicing.
 With open voicing the notes of the chord are placed as broadly apart as possible, whatever the inversion, in contrast to closed voicing where the notes of the chord as closely as possible.

 Output Jack – is the hole in an electric guitar into which the cable is plugged.
-The cable is then plugged into a device, such as an amplifier or effects pedal, which receives the outgoing signal from the guitar
+The cable then plugs into a device, such as an amplifier or effects pedal.
+The amp or effect receives the outgoing signal from the guitar.

-Palm mute – a technique to dampen the string with the side of the right hand palm, close to the guitar’s bridge.
+Palm mute – is a technique which dampens the string.
+The side of the right hand palm lays across the strings close to the guitar’s bridge.